-When the education level is High School, the average salary of an Animator is 11,800 CUP per month.
+When the education level is High School, the average salary is 11,800 CUP per month.

 While someone with a Certificate or Diploma gets a salary of 13,400 CUP per month, 14% more than someone having a High School degree.

-A Bachelor's Degree gets its holder an average salary of 18,200 CUP per month, 36% more than someone with a Certificate or Diploma.
+People with Bachelor's Degree have an average salary of 18,200 CUP per month, 36% more than someone with a Certificate or Diploma.

 Professionals who hold a Master's Degree are rewarded with an average salary of 23,000 CUP per month, 26% more than someone with Bachelor's Degree.

 A Master's degree program or any post-graduate program in Cuba costs anywhere from 110,000 Cuban Peso(s) to 329,000 Cuban Peso(s) and lasts approximately two years.
 That is quite an investment.